Enjoi

 Enjoi is a skateboarding company that specializes in manufacturing skateboard decks.
-The company is headquartered in Los Angeles, California and is distributed by Dwindle Distribution.
+The company is headquartered in Los Angeles, California, and is distributed by Dwindle Distribution.
 Founded in 2000 by Marc Johnson and Rodney Mullen, the brand is known for its humorous and satirical designs and has adopted a stylized panda as its logo.

 History

 2000–2003: Formation, Hsu and Barletta

 The company was founded in 2000 by professional skateboarder Marc Johnson with the support of Rodney Mullen.
 Both had previously been teammates in the A-Team, a company founded by Mullen and Steve Rocco (Rocco is the founder of World Industries and co-founded Dwindle Distribution with Mullen), which was later described by Johnson as "a completely fabricated team based on marketing."
 In an online interview with the independent skateboard website, 48 Blocks, Johnson explained the dissolution of the A-Team:

 Let's just say that parts of it were weird, but I already had a good friendship with Gershon [Mosley], and of course [Dave] Mayhew from Maple, and Rodney [Mullen] was just awesome in so many different aspects.
 So the dynamic was fine.
 I think the problem was the lack of a solid direction, and it seemed to me that A-team ended up being an avenue for some of us to later do projects that felt more natural to us individually.
 When I called Rodney to quit, it was actually really funny, because we all quit pretty much the same week, but no one told anyone else they were going to quit.

-Johnson later revealed that both the Panda image and the name "Enjoi" were derived from a dream that he experienced.
 The new company leader proceeded to recruit friends with whom he regularly skated, including former Maple teammates, Jerry Hsu, Louie Barletta, and Dave Mayhew—Mayhew had also ridden for the A-Team (Mayhew's "D3" signature model skate shoe, produced with the Osiris shoe company, is considered the best-selling skate shoe of all time; however, Osiris co-founder/co-owner, Tony Magnusson, denied this claim in a 2012 interview) Other professional skateboarders from this era of the company were Bobby Puleo and Chris Cole, who has won the highly regarded "Skater of the Year" award twice from Thrasher Magazine reflecting on the early stage of his career, Cole stated in a 2009 Thrasher interview: